Feature Focus: Social Polls

 FF_Social_Polls_7.png

-Now the learner has got more information about the scenario, they're asked whether or not they've changed their mind since they first judged the character.
+Now the learner has more information about the scenario, they're asked whether or not they've changed their mind since they first judged the character.

 FF_Social_Polls_8.png

-Now the learner discovers what really happened in the case.
+Now the learner discovers what happened in the case.
 This is followed by a social poll comparison that highlights how the learner's initial and final verdicts compared to the rest of the general public's, and how that has changed since viewing more evidence.
-Clips are also used to emphasise this change.
+Clips are also used to emphasize this change.

 FF_Social_Polls_9.png